robric/wiki-contrail-controller/Creating-SI-of-vrouter-instance-virtualization-type.md

 You must know that:

-1. Notice that <interface> node does not contain <mac> and <target> nodes.
+1. Notice that &lt;interface&gt; node does not contain &lt;mac&gt; and &lt;target&gt; nodes.
 Vrouter-agent will append them itself.

-2. Content of <name> node will be also modified: Vrouter-agent will append first 5 letters of virtual machine UUID.
+2. Content of &lt;name&gt; node will be also modified: Vrouter-agent will append first 5 letters of virtual machine UUID.

 ## Creating service instance